Nyanko-sensei/commision_calculator/readme.md

 ./vendor/bin/phpunit
 ```
 ##Contacts
-If you like what you see, and you can contact me through my [LinkedIn](https://www.linkedin.com/in/gediminas-radzevičius-51a04494).
+If you like what you see, you can contact me through my [LinkedIn](https://www.linkedin.com/in/gediminas-radzevičius-51a04494).
 I'm always open to new opportunities.